 How is the wax hexagon structure made?

-Bees create the wax frame (hexagon structure) by rubbing their wings up against their bodies.
-There are sweat glands here and the rubbing movement stimulates these glands, which in turn releases wax.
+Bees create the wax frame (hexagon structure) by rubbing their wings up against their bodies where they have sweat glands.
+The rubbing movement stimulates these glands, which in turn releases wax.
 This wax is essentially the bees sweat.
-They then use this wax to form the hexagon structure in which they store the honey in.
+They then use this wax to form the hexagon structure in which they store the honey.

 Is a bee’s hexagon just theirs?

 No, together they build this hexagon structure for the purpose of storing honey.
 The bees themselves have figured out that the hexagon frame is the strongest format known to mankind.
 The upright structure of the hexagon shape is a lot stronger than the side of the hexagon shape.
 It needs to be strong to hold all the honey they collect.
 Each frame can weigh well over 2kg in weight when it is full of honey.